vdhuyme/node-recaptcha-v3/README.md

 ## Usage

 To use the library, you need to create an instance of the ReCaptchaV3 class with your secret key.
-After that, you can use the v3 middleware in your Express.js routes.
+After that, you can use the verify middleware in your Express.js routes.

 ### Example